gitter-lab/metl-sim/README.md

 python code/rosetta_minimal.py --prep_for_squid --out_dir=rosetta_minimal --squid_dir=output/squid_rosetta --encryption_password=password
 ```
 The packaged distribution will be created in the `output/squid_rosetta` directory.

+### Packaging the Python environment

+You must package the Python environment and upload it to SQUID.
+CHTC has instructions on how to do this [here](https://chtc.cs.wisc.edu/uw-research-computing/conda-installation.html).
+To make this process easier, I created a helper script, [package_env.sh](htcondor/package_env.sh).

+To package the Python environment, perform the following steps:
+1. Create a working directory on the submit node named `environment`
+2. Upload [htcondor/package_env.sh](htcondor/package_env.sh) and [setup/rosettafy_env.yml](setup/rosettafy_env.yml) to the `environment` directory
+3. CD into the `environment` directory on the submit node
+4. Run `package_env.sh` and wait for it to finish
+5. Transfer the resulting `rosettafy_env.tar.gz` file to SQUID

 ### Prepare a PDB file for use with Rosetta
 See the above section on [Preparing PDB files for Rosetta](#preparing-pdb-files-for-rosetta).